Biriwal Bulga National Park: Weelah Nature Reserve

-Weelah Nature Reserve is situated in the south-east of Biriwal Bulga National Park, covering an area of 37 ha.
+Weelah Nature Reserve is situated in the southeast of Biriwal Bulga National Park, covering an area of 37 ha.
 It contains one of the few rainforest remnants on the Bulga Plateau.

 Biology and ecology

 Fauna

 Seventy-four fauna species have been recorded in the area.
 Amongst these seventy-four species; according to NSW National Parks and Wildlife Service,“the following are recorded as vulnerable and at risk of becoming endangered: powerful owl, glossy black cockatoo, fruit doves, spotted-tailed quoll, brush-tailed phascogale, yellow-bellied glider, koala, long-nosed potoroo, large bent-wing bat”.
 The most common are koalas.
-There different sub-species of koalas which interact with the natural flora forming the ecosystem within the park.
-These sub-species often roam and move from neighbouring regions into the park.
-An estimated 500-1000 individual koalas are recorded throughout the Biriwal Bulga region.
+Different subspecies of koalas interact with the natural flora forming the ecosystem within the park.
+These subspecies often roam and move from neighbouring regions into the park.
+An estimated 500–1000 individual koalas are recorded throughout the Biriwal Bulga region.

 Flora

 Sixteen types of plants have been recorded within Biriwal Bulga National Park.
 The predominant plants are dry sclerophyll forests.
 During its early discovery, the park was subject to selective logging for businesses due to its dense forests.
-The logging caused forest destruction and disturb the natural ecosystem of the park.
+The logging caused forest destruction and disturbed the natural ecosystem of the park.